dokipen/express-endpoint/README.md

 `endpoint.middleware(selected)` returns an `Array` of middleware for the `Endpoint`.
 This included the `render` and `params` middleware by default.

-The `render` middleware adds a `renderEndpointData(payload)` function to the `res` object.
+The `render` middleware adds a `endpoint.render(payload)` function to the `res` object.
 The function will render an `Object` in the appropriate format according to the `Accept` header.

 The `params` middleware is the meat of `Endpoint`.
 It is where the parameters and rules are used to parse the request.
-It adds an `endpointParams` field to the `req` object that contains the parsed parameters.
+It adds an `endpoint.params` field to the `req` object that contains the parsed parameters.

 ## Catalog